Raphael Demos: Career

 Demos began his academic career at Harvard as an assistant in philosophy in 1916–17, rising to assistant professor in 1926.
 He studied at the University of Cambridge in 1918–19.
+Demos was credited by Alfred North Whitehead in the preface of Science and the Modern World (1925) for reading proofs and "for the suggestion of many improvements in expression."
 He was a Guggenheim Fellow in 1927, awarded for "a study of the philosophy of evolution and social philosophy, principally in Paris, France", for which he studied at the University of Paris in 1928–29.
 In 1934, Demos lectured on Plato's social program, arguing that Fascism and Communism had their roots in his philosophy.
 He became Alford Professor of Natural Religion, Moral Philosophy and Civil Polity in 1945 in succession to William E. Hocking and he was a member of the Doty committee which produced the report, General Education in a Free Society, completed the same year.
 He was a fellow of Adams House.
 In 1956, he received an award from the Rockefeller Foundation, as well as from the American Philosophy Association in 1959 and the Littauer Foundation in 1960.
 He also taught at the Harvard Extension School.

 Demos retired from Harvard in 1962 after which he taught at Vanderbilt University in 1962–63 and 1964–67.
 He taught at McGill University in Montreal in 1963–64.

 In May 1963, Demos wrote to Martin Luther King Jr. asking whether King had ever been a student of his at Harvard.
 King replied to say that he had attended the university for two years as a special student and taken Demos's course on the Philosophy of Plato in 1952–53 for which he had received a B from Demos.
 Coincidentally, King's wife, Coretta, had studied with Demos's wife Jean at the New England Conservatory of Music.

 Death and legacy

 Demos died of a heart attack on 8 August 1968 while on board the S.S.
 Anna Maria returning to the United States.
-He had been living in Athens with his wife since 1967, teaching on a university year in Athens course.
+Since 1967, he had been living in Athens with his wife, teaching philosophy at College Year in Athens, where he also served as Academic Director.
 His papers relating to Aristotle are held in the archives of Harvard University.
 A volume of essays in Demos's honour was issued in 2016.